travis-ci/docs-travis-ci-com/user/travis-ci-for-private.md

    travis endpoint --org --set-default
    ```

-## How can I make a public repository private?
+## How can I make a public repository private on GitHub?

 If you have a public repository that you'd like to make private, follow the [instructions on
 GitHub](https://help.github.com/articles/making-a-public-repository-private/).